 Self-care strategies

-It's not always easy to take the best care of ourselves for many reasons: maybe you don't feel there's enough time or you have too many things to think about, but this list highlights many things we can all try to do to help keep ourselves healthy.
+It's not always easy to take the best care of ourselves for many reasons: maybe you don't feel there's enough time or you have too many things to think about, but this page highlights many things we can all try to do to help keep ourselves healthy.

 Emotional self-care